terwer/jvue/README.md

 Next light-weight,responsive project
 With Vue,Spring Boot and eclipse j2v8 Script engine for server-side-rendering

+## Note !!!

+> j2v8 is not support promise on windows right now,
+> so ``linux`` is prefered for production,windows support is on the way ...

 # Build setup
 1、Go to [webapp](src/main/webapp) and run vue ssr build